Export to PDF

 Vitamin K : Uses, Needs, Deficiency, Food Sources , Toxicity and Functions

-“My nutritionist said I should add leafy green vegetables to my diet because of Vitamin K.”
+“My nutritionist said I should add leafy green vegetables to my diet because of Vitamin K, I was told I need it because it helps in blood clotting” by an anonymous.

 Some years back, a Danish researcher first noted the relationship between vitamin K and blood clotting when he observed that chicks fed a diet with the fat extracted developed hemorrhages.

 Thus, he named this new lipid-soluble factor “vitamin K” after coagulation, the Danish spelling for coagulation.
-Like Vitamin D, vitamin K can be obtained from a non-food source.
+Like Vitamin D, apart from a food source, vitamin K can be obtained from a non-food source.
 Bacteria in the GI tract synthesize vitamin K that the body can absorb.

 Vitamin K: Sources